hikerpig/gatsby-project-kb/demo/content/readme.md

 - Auto-generated table of contents.
 - Configurable `mdx` processing system, with the power of `gatsby-plugin-mdx`.

-## Working with personal knowle management tools
+## Working with knowledge management tools

 ### Foam